6 Meanings

 In this free world

-(I wouldn't tell you if I didn't care)
+I wouldn't tell you if I didn't care

-Women and children united by the struggle
+Women and men united by the struggle

-And the ghettoes are full of mercedes benz
+And the ghettoes are full of Mercedes Benz

 And you'd never hurt a friend